 You may not be getting the vaccine for quite a while, but here's what to know when that time comes.

-Still, the Pfizer vaccine—and any other forthcoming vaccines—are at the top of everyone's minds, so it's normal to have questions about the process, especially what you can expect when you get the vaccine at some point in the future.
+Still, getting a vaccine is at the top of everyone's minds, so it's normal to have questions about the process, especially what you can expect when you get the vaccine at some point in the future.
 To help, the Centers for Disease Control and Prevention (CDC) has released guidance on what people can expect before, during, and after he vaccination process.
 Here's what you need to know, if you want to be prepared for what's to come.

 What should you do before you get the COVID-19 vaccine?

-First, the agency recommends that you see if COVID-19 vaccination is recommended for you right now.
-(Again, currently, it's only recommended that healthcare workers and nursing home residents get vaccinated, but that will change over time and with more availability.)
+First, the agency recommends that you see if a COVID-19 vaccination is recommended for you right now.
+(Again, currently, it's only being given to certain higher-risk groups, but that will change over time and with more availability.)

 Then, the CDC recommends that you learn more about how the COVID-19 vaccine works and the benefits of getting vaccinated.
 Those benefits include helping to keep you from getting COVID-19, the vaccine being a safer way to help build protection against the virus, and helping to stop the pandemic.